dino-/ks-library/README.md

 ## Installing

-A file or link containing a Google Places API key is required at this location relative to where you run ks-location:
+A file or link containing a Google API key is required at this location relative to where you run ks-location:

-   ./GooglePlacesAPIKey
+   ./GoogleAPIKey

 The key should be the only thing in the file, on a line by itself.